Klovach/Klovach/README.md

 - 🔭 I love to work on JavaScript games, Leetcode, IT certifications, and Unity games.
 - 💬 I'm open to networking, collaborative projects, and getting to know other developers.
 - 📫 You can reach me through private messages or through my website's contact form.
-- ⚡ I enjoy studying and have several journals demonstrating all of the subjects I have covered at University.
+- ⚡ I enjoy studying and have several journals demonstrating some of the subjects I have covered at University.
 I also have an educational background in graphic design, which I use to create visually appealing presentations, documentations, and applications.
 Feel free to have a look.

 ### My Education 🌱
 - Bachelor's in Software Development - (April 2024)
 - Associate's of Graphic Design - (August 2022)

-## My Upcoming Projects
-- Nutritional Meal Plan Generator
-- Minesweeper Game
-- Icecream Parlor Website
-- Technology Club Website
-- Rental Management System || Car Rental Application

-### My Contributions 🙌
-- Front-End Developer (WeatherSense) - (June 2023 - August 2023)
-A weather app made with the Django framework.
-- (Upcoming)
-A Unity game for the purpose of submission in a competition.

 ## My Portfolio Website <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Rocket.gif" width="18px">
 If you like what you see here, check out my portfolio. <br>